blegat/glpkmex/README.md

 2. Start Matlab and run makeglpkmex.m.
 Specify correct path to both GLPK directory and eventually to the GLPK include and library directories.

-3. Test the interface on the examples included (glpktest1.m, glpktest2.m, glpksparse.m).
+3. Test the interface on the examples included (`glpktest1.m`, `glpktest2.m`, `glpksparse.m`).
 Everything should works fine.

 ### Linux 64bit machine
 Niels's Install Notes

-1. if you plan on compling glpk with gmp, recompile gmp with 'CFLAGS+=-fPIC'.
-Then recompile glpk-4.36 (or newer) with 'CFLAGS+=-fPIC'.
+1. if you plan on compling glpk with gmp, recompile gmp with `CFLAGS+=-fPIC`.
+Then recompile `glpk-4.36` (or newer) with `CFLAGS+=-fPIC`.
     This is do deal with a weird issue with ld in 64bit format

 2. Directly compile glpkmex with (default):

         mex -I<path to>/include glpkcc.cpp <path to>/libglpk.a

 (with gmp compiled into glpk and large arrays (64bit stuff...)):

         mex -largeArrayDims -I<path to>/include glpkcc.cpp <path to>/libglpk.a <path to>/libgmp.a

 **note -largArrayDims is optional, but allows matlab to use large arrays with glpk on 64bit machines**

 this particular pipeline has worked for me on a number of different 64bit linux boxes:

 1. in the linux comandline cd to glpk dir (4.36 or above)
-2. run:
+2. run (**note: update the dir install dir if you want, but be sure to do the same below**):

         make clean
         ./configure
         make CFLAGS+=-fPIC
         make check
         make  prefix=/usr/local install

-**note: update the dir install dir if you want, but be sure to do the same below**

 3. cd glpkmex dir
 4. run from the comand line:

         mex -largeArrayDims -I/usr/local/include glpkcc.cpp /usr/local/lib/libglpk.a

 5. start matlab, add glpkmex dir to path and run glpktest1 and glpktest2 in matlab environment.  if these work you should be good to go.

 ### Install GLPK on 64bit Linux with 32bit MATLAB